 Catholic and Apostolic Church on

-Saturday, the Eleventh of June Two Thousand Twenty-Two at
+Saturday, the Twenty-First of January Two Thousand Twenty-Three at

 Ten O’clock in the Morning.

 4147 E. Dakota Ave.

 Your prayers and presence are requested

 Our Annual Meeting will be Sunday, January 22, after our 10 a.m.
 Eucharist.
 Elections will be held for two Diocesan Convention Delegates.
 Nominations will be received from the floor.